 Gender Neutral Pronouns: third-person singular pronouns that, unlike she/her/hers and he/him/his, do not make any presumption about a person’s gender.
-Some trans activists have forwarded neologisms such as ze (in place of he/she) and hir (in place of him/her).
+Some trans activists have forwarded neologisms such as ze or sie (in place of he/she) and hir (in place of him/her).
 An alternative approach is to use the third-person plural pronouns they/them/theirs in singular form.
 These latter pronouns have the advantage of already existing in the English language.
 Indeed, outside of trans-related discourses, when people are unaware of a person’s gender, they will often refer to that individual as “they” or “them” by default.

 Gender Non-Conforming: refers to people or behaviors that defy societal gender norms.
-It is sometimes uses as an alternative umbrella label for transgender or gender-variant people, especially when describing children (who may behave in a gender-non-conforming manner, but not yet understand themselves as being “trans” or as having a specific gender identity.
+It is sometimes used as an alternative umbrella label for transgender or gender-variant people, especially when describing children (who may behave in a gender-non-conforming manner, but not yet understand themselves as being “trans” or as having a specific gender identity.

 Gender Performativity: a theory of gender forwarded by Judith Butler in her book Gender Trouble: Feminism and the Subversion of Identity.
 Unfortunately, this theory (which offers fruitful insights into certain aspects of gender) is often misinterpreted to mean “all gender is drag” or “all gender is performance” -- slogans that I have critiqued in several of my writings (as detailed here).

 Gender Reparative Therapy: procedures carried out with the intention of converting transgender or gender non-conforming individuals (usually children) into cisgender or gender-normative ones.
 (It is also sometimes called Gender Conversion Therapy for this reason.)
 While various approaches have been attempted in the past, today they typically involve positive and negative reinforcement strategies -- e.g., having parents discourage or withhold gender non-conforming expression, toys, play partners, etc., while encouraging gender-normative behaviors.
 The history and specifics of these procedures are detailed in Phyllis Burke’s book Gender Shock: Exploding the Myths of Male and Female, and WPATH (the world’s most longstanding transgender health professional association) has deemed gender reparative therapies to be unsuccessful and unethical.
 Nowadays, most trans health professionals support gender-affirming approaches instead.
 In Placing Ken Zucker's clinic in historical context, I discuss the long history of gender-reparative therapies, and link to numerous books, stories, and articles that describe what these practices entail, and how traumatic they often are for children who are subjected to them.